f-corvaro/42.common_core/born2beroot/README.md

 1 | To install the latest version of WordPress we must first install wget and zip.
 To do this we will use the following command ```sudo apt install wget tar```.

-+ [Wget](https://en.wikipedia.org/wiki/Wget)is a command line tool used to download files from the web.
++ [Wget](https://en.wikipedia.org/wiki/Wget) is a command line tool used to download files from the web.

-* [Tar](https://en.wikipedia.org/wiki/Tar_(computing)) It is a command line utility for compressing and decompressing files in tar format.
+* [Tar](https://en.wikipedia.org/wiki/Tar_(computing)) is a command line utility for compressing and decompressing files in tar format.

 2 | Locate ourselves in the folder ```cd /var/www/html/```.